Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Application details

 \section{Application details}

-We implement our nonparametric estimators $\hat{\theta}^{ATE}(d)$, $\hat{\theta}^{\nabla:ATE}(d)$, and $\hat{\theta}^{CATE}(d,v)$ described in Section~\ref{sec:algorithm}.
-We also implement the semiparametric estimator of \cite{singh2021debiased} (\verb|DML3|) with 95\% confidence intervals.
+We implement our nonparametric estimators $\hat{\theta}^{ATE}(d)$, $\hat{\theta}^{\nabla:ATE}(d)$, and $\hat{\theta}^{CATE}(d,v)$ described in Section~\ref{sec:algorithm} (\texttt{RKHS}, solid).
+We also implement the nonparametric estimator of \cite{colangelo2020double} (\texttt{DR2}, dashes) using default settings in \texttt{Python} code shared by the authors.
+Specifically, we use random forest for prediction, with the suggested hyperparameter values.
+Finally, we implement the semiparametric estimator of \cite{singh2021debiased} (\texttt{DR3}, vertical bars) with 95\% confidence intervals.
 Specifically, we reduce the continuous treatment into a discrete treatment that takes nine values corresponding to the roughly equiprobable bins $[40,250]$, $(250,500]$, $(500,750]$ $(750,1000]$, $(1000,1250]$, $(1250,1500]$, $(1500,1750]$, and $(1750,2000]$ class hours.
-Across estimators, we use the tuning procedure described in Appendix~\ref{sec:tuning}.
+Across estimators, we use the tuning procedure described in Supplement~\ref{sec:tuning}.
 Specifically, we use ridge penalties determined by leave-one-out cross validation, and product exponentiated quadratic kernel with lengthscales set by the median heuristic.

 We use the dataset published by \cite{huber2020direct}.
-In the main text, we focus on the $n=3,906$ observations for which $D\geq 40$, i.e. individuals who completed at least one week of training.
+In Supplement~\ref{sec:experiments}, we focus on the $n=3,906$ observations for which $D\geq 40$, i.e. individuals who completed at least one week of training.
 In this section, we verify that our results are robust to the choice of sample.
 Specifically, we consider the sample with $D\geq 40$ and $Y>0$, i.e. the $n=2,989$ individuals who completed at least one week of training and who found employment.

 For each sample, we visualize class hours $D$ with a histogram in Figure~\ref{fig:hist}.
-The class hour distribution in the sample with $D\geq 40$ and $Y>0$ is similar to the class hour distribution in the sample with $D\geq 40$ that we use in the main text.
+The class hour distribution in the sample with $D\geq 40$ and $Y>0$ is similar to the class hour distribution in the sample with $D\geq 40$ that we use in Supplement~\ref{sec:experiments}.
 Next, we estimate the dose, heterogeneous, and incremental response curve for the new sample choice.
 Figure~\ref{fig:JC_d} visualizes results.
-For the sample with $D\geq 40$ and $Y>0$, the results mirror the results of the sample with $D\geq 40$ presented in the main text.
-Excluding observations for which $Y=0$ leads to estimates that have the same shape but higher magnitudes, confirming the robustness of the results we present in the main text.
+For the sample with $D\geq 40$ and $Y>0$, the results mirror the results of the sample with $D\geq 40$ presented in Supplement~\ref{sec:experiments}.
+Excluding observations for which $Y=0$ leads to estimates that have the same shape but higher magnitudes, confirming the robustness of the results we present in Supplement~\ref{sec:experiments}.